“Air-Mobile”

 At this time the 2.75 Inch rockets were mounted on the UH-1B Huey Helicopters.
 The battalion had the ability to provide immediate artillery fire support to the Airmobile units of the First Team, often operating beyond the range of conventional artillery.
 Because the ARA pilot was at the target site, Rocket fire could be quickly adjusted for maximum accuracy and could provide extremely close fire support.

-On September 18, 1965, the battalion demonstrated another new technique, the ‘Light Ship’, a Huey mounted with seven landing lights mounted in the doorway, the illumination of the ship provided an external effect as a tool for base security.
-On October 11, the battalion fired the first SS-11 guided missile to be used in combat, destroying a Villa, and the Vietcong inside it.
+On September 18, 1965, the battalion demonstrated another new technique, the ‘Light Ship’, a Huey mounted with seven landing lights mounted in the doorway; the illumination of the ship provided an external effect as a tool for base security.
+On October 11, the battalion fired the first SS-11 guided missile to be used in combat, destroying a Villa and the Viet Cong inside it.
 During the period from September 17 to October 20, the battalion flew 78 missions, expending 2,870 rockets.

 During the Pleiku Campaign, Charlie Battery was positioned on a small strip on a Tea Plantation south of Pleiku City.
 On the night of 12-13 November, the enemy attacked the position in battalion strength.
-As the first mortar rounds hit the camp, pilots dashed to their helicopters and quickly had them in the air. the first instance in Vietnam, when all aircraft evacuated from an airstrip under attack.
+As the first mortar rounds hit the camp, pilots dashed to their helicopters and quickly had them in the air.
+The first instance in Vietnam, when all aircraft evacuated from an airstrip under attack.

 Bravo Battery flew a unique mission on November 28 when Special Forces requested that the battery destroy the gates of a fortified VC village. the gate’s heavy timbers were protected by booby traps and weapons positions.
 Three well-aimed SS-11 wire-guided rockets blasted the gates open.

 In 1966, the battalion participated in numerous operations.
 The battalion also began a major civil affairs program in early 1966, donating clothing, toys, and sundries to villagers in the hamlet of Tu Luong, near Camp Redcliff.
-This program proved its effectiveness when in February a battalion helicopter crashed south of An Khe.
+This program proved its effectiveness when, in February, a battalion helicopter crashed south of An Khe.
 The Villagers volunteered to go search the VC-infested hills for the aircraft and its crew, and successfully located the Helicopter, and in time to save two seriously injured crewmen.

 On May 16, 1966, the Battalion Commander, LTC Morris Brady, and the C Battery commander, MAJ.
-Roger J. Bartholomew, volunteered to fly two ARA birds in support of a company in contact and in danger of being overrun by a large VC force.
+Roger J. Bartholomew volunteered to fly two ARA birds in support of a company in contact and in danger of being overrun by a large VC force.
 They inched their aircraft through the Fog, and heavy rain, into the darkness up the side of a slope of a mountain peak east of An Khe, until they were hovering right over the beleaguered company; then, directed by the forward artillery observer below them, the un-leashed ripple fire after ripple fire of rockets into the enemy assault force.
 Their timely fire support was credited by the ground commander with stabilizing an extremely grave situation.
 On May 22, 1966, the battalion fired its 100,000th rocket in Vietnam in support of Operation Crazy Horse.

 In 1967 the battalion continued in a vigorous civic action program with an emphasis on schools, medical aid, and long-range civic improvement programs.

-Operation Pershing was to be the division’s longest operation, it began in February to root out the enemy forces in the Bong Son Plain, An Lao Vally, and the mountains adjacent to An Lao.
+Operation Pershing was to be the division’s longest operation, it began in February to root out the enemy forces in the Bong Son Plain, An Lao Valley, and the mountains adjacent to An Lao.
 The Battalion moved its command post, with A and C Batteries, to LZ Two Bits.
 By the end of the year, the battalion had fired its 500,000 rockets since arriving in Vietnam.

-For actions from December 6-19 1967, the battalion was awarded the Valorous Unit Citation.
-According to the citation “The Officers and men of the battalion displayed extraordinary valor in accomplishing all assigned tasks in the face of almost certain death”.
-The division moved from II Corps in 1968, meeting the enemy head-on in the battle of Hue City, Kha Sanh, and in the A Shau Valley.
+For actions from December 6-19, 1967, the battalion was awarded the Valorous Unit Citation.
+According to the citation, “The Officers and men of the battalion displayed extraordinary valor in accomplishing all assigned tasks in the face of almost certain death”.
+The division moved from II Corps in 1968, meeting the enemy head-on in the battle of Hue City, Kha Sanh, and the A Shau Valley.
+In numerous close firefights, aerial rocket artillery blasted the enemy, foiling his plans for victory.
+The deadly accuracy of the SS-11 missiles penetrated his bunkers and fortifications.
+Psychological Operations used pictures of ARA aircraft to frighten enemy soldiers into surrendering.

 In 1968 the battalion made the transition between Huey ARA ships and the AH-1G Cobra Aircraft.
 Unlike the Huey, the Cobra was specifically designed for the role of fire support and carried firepower equivalent to that of three conventional artillery batteries.
 The Cobra could pack 76 rockets and a mini-gun capable of firing 4,000 per minute.
 Added to some of the later models was a 40mm grenade launcher, which could chuck out 400 rounds per minute.